-CONTRACTOR:

-ADDRESS:

-Provide full Project scope as described in Attachment A.

-TOTAL COST TO COMPLETE (A) =

-No conditional or qualified Bids will be accepted, nor Bids with reservations, assumptions, or that are premised upon changes to the terms of the Contract, and all such Bids will be rejected.
+CONTRACTOR: ADDRESS: - Provide full Project scope as described in A ttachment A. TOTAL COST TO COMPLETE (A) = No conditional or qualified Bids will be as ccepted, nor Bids with rese ervations, ass sumptions, o that are premised upon changes to the rejected.

-Signature

-Date

-Printed Name
+Signature Date Printed Name